fbpx

 I get it.
 Becoming an entrepreneur was scary for me, too.
 Even though I grew up in a family of entrepreneurs, I’d been a corporate man for more than 20 years by the time I became a franchise owner.
 Giving up my “guaranteed” paycheck was a wrench.
 As I’ve mentioned before, though, it was also the best career choice I’ve ever made.

-People’s questions about risk are partly what prompted last week’s blog post on how to choose a recession-resistant franchise.
-But I think there’s more to say on the subject, so this week I’m sharing additional tips on how you can manage risk as a franchise owner.
+People’s questions about risk are partly what prompted one of my previous blog posts on how to choose a recession-resistant franchise.
+But I think there’s more to say on the subject, so I’m sharing additional tips on how you can manage risk as a franchise owner.

 First Things First